 Waldner is a member of the Organic Trade Association and the Celiac Sprue Association.

-Prior to co-founding Mary’s Gone Crackers, Waldner practiced as a psychotherapist for 26 years; she holds a master’s degree in clinical psychology and is a licensed marriage and family therapist.
-Mary Waldner is married to Dale Rodrigues with whom she created Mary’s Gone Crackers.
+Prior to Mary’s Gone Crackers, Waldner practiced as a psychotherapist for 26 years; she holds a master’s degree in clinical psychology and is a licensed marriage and family therapist.
 She resides in Paradise, CA.

 Dale Rodrigues, Founder & Director

 Dale Rodrigues was founder, CEO and president of Mary’s Gone Crackers from its birth in 2004 through 2014.
-He and co-founder Mary Waldner built the company from scratch into a robust and profitable enterprise of 240 employees.
+He and co-founder Mary Waldner built the company from scratch into a robust and profitable enterprise.
 One of the premier natural food brands in the industry, the firm reported a compound annual growth rate in excess of 40 percent every year under Rodrigues’ leadership..

 Unorthodox in his management style, Rodrigues empowered his team through a safe, creative work environment that encouraged independent thinkers.
 He encouraged his colleagues to take risks because “without risk, there is no growth, no evolution.”

-In 2013, Rodrigues successfully brokered the sale of 80 percent of his company to Kameda Seika, Co.
+In 2012, Rodrigues successfully brokered the sale of 80 percent of his company to Kameda Seika, Co.
 Ltd., Japan’s largest manufacturer of rice crackers.
 As CEO of Mary’s Gone Crackers Rodrigues secured a return on investment in excess of 4x to MGC’s 53 investors at the time of Kameda’s acquisition.
-Rodrigues has been an entrepreneur most of his working life, starting in high school when he formed a light-show company that worked at high school dances and once at the historic Fillmore Theater in San Francisco.
-Later, Rodrigues took the helm of his father’s modest construction company, growing the business four-fold in three years and eventually forming his own company when his father retired.
+Rodrigues has been an entrepreneur most of his working life, starting in high school when he formed a light-show company.
+Later, Rodrigues took the helm of his father’s construction company, growing the business four-fold in three years and eventually forming his own company when his father retired.

-Eventually Rodrigues created a database marketing company, which provided building-permit data to suppliers and sub-contractors in the construction industry.
-After selling the business in 1996, Rodrigues worked as a project manager for high-end residential contractors.
+Rodrigues created a database marketing company, which provided building-permit data to suppliers and sub-contractors in the construction industry.
+After selling the business in 1996, he worked as a project manager for high-end residential contractors.

 In 2003 Rodrigues left the construction industry to devote his efforts to the launch of Mary’s Gone Crackers.
 Reflecting on his past experiences, Rodrigues says, “I’ve learned that it’s better to think as big as you’re capable of thinking.
 It’s key to being successful.”